natural disaster & resilience SUPPORT

 • encourage stakeholders to work together to address the challenges of drought.

 The Drought Plan is informed by a review of the previous one, public consultation and stakeholder discussions.
 It builds on the long history of drought policy in Australia.
+It also helps deliver on the Australian Government’s commitments under the National Drought Agreement.
+Read more HERE

 This guide provides links to important emergency information, guidance and support as you take the next steps.
 This information is designed to help keep you and your family safe along the way.

 The information contained within is current as of 21st March, 2022.
 Please use the website links & numbers enclosed to connect with relevant services, and to check for current updates.
+Click here to view/download the Guide.